Azure/manage-azure-policy/README.md

     "tenant": "<GUID>"
   }

-  # copy the GUID values for appId, password and tentant from above JSON and replace them in the following JSON.
+  # copy the GUID values for appId, password and tenant from above JSON and replace them in the following JSON.
 Once replaced, copy the JSON to clipboard

   {
     "clientId": "<appId>",